1. His childhood

 In 1892, Joseph returned from Canada with stocks of fur coats, the source of his new-found fortune, that allowed him to retire in 1892 at the age of 53 years.
 He was then residing in London at 25 Kensington Park Gardens, a large, stately, bow-shaped building on a corner.
 The 87 year-old Joseph III died 20 February 1926 and was buried at Kensal Green Cemetery, London.
 The probate date was 17 April 1926, with an estate value of 39 976 pounds.2,4,18

 Joseph III married Emilie Tillett (September 1841, Norwich, Norfolk – April 1880, Lockwood near Huddersfield, West Riding, Yorkshire) on 10 September 1868 at Trowse, Norfolk, when he was 29 years old.
 Emilie’s parents were Emily De Caux (1814 – ?) and Jacob Henry Tillett (1818 – 1892), a Member of Parliament.2,4,18,28,29 Four years after his first wife’s death, Joseph married Annie Oxley Ayre, his children’s governess, on 26 July 1884 at Hornsey, Middlesex on the outskirts of London.
 Annie’s father was Dr. William Ayre of London, a medical doctor and Justice of the Peace.
 The witnesses of their marriage were John Ayre, Fanny Ayre, Ellen Ayre, Norman Wrigley, Arthur Wiseman, Emma Thorton and the vicar of St John’s Church in Huddersfield, Rev George Edwin Wilson.2,4,18Joseph and Emilie had one son, born at Lockwood, and four daughters, born at Huddersfield.
-They were Joseph Henry “Harry” (September 1869 – 31 August 1938, Chorley), Mabel Emilie “May” (March 1871 – September 1944, Sutton-in-Ashfield) , Helen Cecilia “Aunt Goat” (24 October 1873 – December 1961, Hitchin, Herefordshire), Florence Marian (December 1876 – December 1953, Lambeth, London) and Ethel Margaret “Effie” (10 March 1877 – 13 October 1968).
-Joseph III and his second wife, Annie had one daughter called Constance Mary “Fuff” (1888, Canada – March 1971, Chelsea, London).1,2,4,15,18,20,30-32 The three eldest daughters of Joseph Wrigley III never married but Effie married her first cousin, James Bromley Wilson (1878 – 1968), son of her aunt Cecilia Wilson (née Wrigley), in 1904.
+They were Joseph Henry “Harry” (8 August 1869 – 31 August 1938, Chorlton, Manchester), Mabel Emilie “May” (March 1871 – September 1944, Sutton-in-Ashfield) , Helen Cecilia “Aunt Goat” (24 October 1873 – December 1961, Hitchin, Herefordshire), Florence Marian (December 1876 – December 1953, Lambeth, London) and Ethel Margaret “Effie” (10 March 1877 – 13 October 1968).
+Joseph III and his second wife, Annie had one daughter called Constance Mary “Fuff” (1888, Canada – March 1971, Chelsea, London).1,2,4,15,18,20,30-32 The three eldest daughters of Joseph Wrigley III never married but the youngest one, namely Effie married her first cousin, James Bromley Wilson (1878 – 1968), son of her aunt Cecilia Wilson (née Wrigley), in 1904.
 Their half-sister, Constance also remained unmarried.
-Joseph Henry, the only son and heir of Joseph III, was an amateur boxer but later became a church minister and married Alice Hyde Bartlet (17 October 1875, Kensington, London – June 1965, Isle of Wight), the daughter of Edward Phillips Bartlet and Fanny Edith Venn, in September 1900.
+Joseph Henry, the only son and heir of Joseph III, was an amateur boxer but later became a church minister and married Alice Hyde Bartlet (17 October 1875, Kensington, London – June 1965, Isle of Wight), the daughter of Edward Phillips Bartlet and Fanny Edith Venn, on 25 July 1900 in London.
 He became the Canon of Manchester and later Canon of Blackburn.
 Their marriage produced two sons.
-The eldest, Arthur Joseph “Joe” (1902 – 1984) became a renowned gynaecologist who invented the Wrigley obstetrical forceps in 1976, which is still in use today.
-The second son, Harry Norman (1905 – ?) was a research chemist but later became a church minister.
-When he remarried after his first wife had died, he changed his surname to Tollemache, the maiden name of his second wife.1,2,4,15,18-20,31,325.2 Cecilia
+The eldest, Arthur Joseph “Joe” (1902 – 1984) became a renowned gynaecologist who in 1976 invented the Wrigley obstetrical forceps, which is still in use today.
+The second son, Harry Norman (1905 – 1981) was a research chemist but later became a church minister.
+When he remarried in 1958 after his first wife, Rosalind Edith Frederica de Hoxar had died in 1956, he dropped the ‘Wrigley’ and changed his surname to Tollemache, the maiden name of his second wife, Angela Mariota Tollemache.1,2,4,15,18-20,31-33

 Cecilia married Reverend George Edwin Wilson (1833 – 1915) in 1864,2,4,15,30 and they became my husband’s great-great-grandparents.
 Their one son, George Hough Wilson had fond memories of the many visits to their grandparents living at Netherton Hall, their residence at Netherton, West Riding, Yorkshire (now West Yorkshire) and the adventures they had in and around the various mills and warehouses in the 1870s and 1880s.20,31 READ MORE on Cecilia Wrigley and her husband George Edwin Wilson.